Empirical Bayesian Multi-Bandit Learning

 \section{Introduction}

-The contextual bandit problem serves as a fundamental framework for analyzing decision-making in uncertain environments \cite{li2010contextual, agrawal2013thompson, abeille2017linear, bouneffouf2020survey, bastani2021mostly}.
-It considers a decision-maker who faces a sequence of decisions, each characterized by a context vector that provides information about the current state of the environment.
+The contextual bandit problem provides a fundamental framework for analyzing decision-making in uncertain environments \cite{li2010contextual, agrawal2013thompson, abeille2017linear, bouneffouf2020survey, bastani2021mostly}.
+It involves a decision-maker who, at each time step, observes a context vector describing the current state of the environment before making a choice among available actions.
 At each time step, the decision-maker must choose one of several available arms (or actions) based on the observed context.
 The chosen arm yields a reward, which is typically a function of both the context and the arm taken.
-The objective is to maximize cumulative reward over time by balancing exploration—trying new arms to gather information—and exploitation—choosing arms that have historically yielded high rewards \cite{auer2002finite, bubeck2012regret, agrawal2017near}.
+The objective is to maximize cumulative reward over time by balancing exploration — trying new arms to gather information — and exploitation — choosing arms that have historically yielded high rewards \cite{auer2002finite, bubeck2012regret, agrawal2017near}.
 The adaptability of contextual bandits to changing environments and their ability to optimize decisions based on contextual information make them a powerful tool for decision-making.
 Contextual bandits have been widely studied and applied in various domains, including personalized recommendation systems \cite{li2010contextual, yang2020exploring, guo2020deep}, dynamic pricing\cite{misra2019dynamic, mueller2019low}, and healthcare \cite{woodroofe1979one, mate2020collapsing}.